klogging/klogging/README.md

 ## Why another logging library?

-KtLogging is designed from the ground up to be standalone, pure Kotlin and to be used with coroutines.
+Klogging is designed from the ground up to be standalone, pure Kotlin and to be used with coroutines.
 It is designed to be used by distributed services that log events with information from a wide variety of contexts.